AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 ### Starting the frontend
 In a new window change directory to SDR-Aircraft-Traffic-Application/frontend

-Make sure you have ran `npm install` to install the required dependencies in the frontend directory if you haven't done so already

 To start the web app, use `npm start` and it should be located on localhost:3000